AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS_STARTUP_PATH*
   .. index:: GPS_STARTUP_PATH

-  Contains the value of the `PATH` environment variable just before GPS was started.
+  Contains the value of the :command:`PATH` environment variable just before GPS was started.
 GPS uses this to restore the proper environment before spawning applications independently of what directories it needs to put into its own path.

 *GPS_STARTUP_LD_LIBRARY_PATH*
   .. index:: GPS_STARTUP_LD_LIBRARY_PATH

-  Same as `GPS_STARTUP_LD_LIBRARY_PATH` but for the `LD_LIBRARY_PATH` variable.
+  Same as *GPS_STARTUP_LD_LIBRARY_PATH* but for the :command:`LD_LIBRARY_PATH` variable.

 *GPS_PYTHONHOME*
   .. index:: GPS_PYTHONHOME